GwendolineRodriguez/DotsAndBoxes/README.md

 - Board Size from 2x2 to 5x5.

 - AI made with DCEL, minmax algorithm with Doubly Connected Edge List to hold map data, with Alpha Pruning Heuristic method.

+## Bugs to fix

+- draw not possible

+- service worker not working

+- routing, cannot go back on desktop and cannot access game on mobile

+- dark mode input color

+- mobile disabled input styles

+- limit scores to ten bests